UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 done for several reasons:

 1. Keeping the points the same can increase temporal information.
-As an example, picture a car driving perpindicular to the camera.
+As an example, picture a car driving perpendicular to the camera.
 Changing the crop location would make the previous frames almost identical to the current frame, giving no extra information.
 Cropping from the same location allows the car to move in